 These online communities create value around shared interests, information, and beauty.
 The creator economy converts human connectivity into new forms of wealth.

-A common criteria for creators are follower counts (or number of subscribers) and engagements.
-Most active creators have a minimum of 1,000 followers on their primary social media channel.
+A common criteria for content creators are follower counts (or number of subscribers) and engagements.
+Most active content creators have a minimum of 1,000 followers on their primary social media channel.

-Creators are highly innovative, leveraging their skills to build a personal brand that attracts certain groups of people.
-While some creators are formally trained in writing, photography, and videography, most simply present a unique perspective or endearing voice that is unmistakably their own.
+Content creators are highly innovative, leveraging their skills to build a personal brand that attracts certain groups of people.
+While some content creators are formally trained in writing, photography, and videography, most simply present a unique perspective or endearing voice that is unmistakably their own.

 “The path to becoming a creator is much different than it was a few years ago.
 You can now be purposeful about your approach.
 People are monetizing their platforms a lot sooner these days.”– Justin Moore, Founder of Creator Wizard

-Monetizing one’s original content remains the greatest concern among creators.
+Monetizing one’s original content remains the greatest concern among content creators.

-For artists who wish to be free of consumerism and dedicate their time to originality and expression, there are emerging platforms like Patreon and Hy.Page that encourage fans to invest in memberships to support their favorite creators.
+For artists who wish to be free of consumerism and dedicate their time to originality and expression, there are emerging platforms like Patreon and Hy.Page that encourage fans to invest in memberships to support their favorite content creators.
+However, to supplement their income, some creators look to other avenues to generate revenue.
+For example, although hugely popular, follower donations are by no means an exclusive possibility for video creators to monetize their content.

-Currently, brand endorsements are the chief way that creators fund their career.
+Currently, brand endorsements are the chief way that content creators fund their career.

 Interviewer: “What business idea has the greatest potential for growth in the next decade?”